asimov-io/BowlingGameApplication/README.md

 "Hindsight is 20/20"

- I feel that I made some odd choices with the design of this. the worst one in my opinion was that when I was building my validation loop to check if the user input made sense, I ended up writing it with a while loop that would not breakout untill I finished getting all the frame scores.
+ I feel that I made some odd choices with the design of this.
+ The worst one in my opinion was that when I was building my validation loop to check if the user input made sense.
+I ended up writing it with a while loop that would not breakout untill I finished getting all the frame scores.
 This caused forced redundancy, as I needed to write a sub validation for each case, rather than just calling a function.